astarte-platform/astarte/astarte-dashboard/README.md

   + Pairing: api_url + /pairing
   + Flow: api_url + /flow

-  The special string `localhost` sets the enpoints the one ones used in the Astarte in 5 minutes guide
+  The special string `localhost` sets the endpoints the one ones used in the Astarte in 5 minutes guide

   + AppEngine: `http://localhost:4002`
   + Realm Management: `http://localhost:4000`